docker-library/docs/elasticsearch/issues.md

-For issues with Elasticsearch Docker Image: %%GITHUB-REPO%%/issues
+For issues with Elasticsearch Docker Image or Elasticsearch: %%GITHUB-REPO%%/issues

-For issues with Elasticsearch: [https://github.com/elastic/elasticsearch/issues](https://github.com/elastic/elasticsearch/issues)